-The gallbladder is a small sac next located to the liver and is used for storing bile, a greenish brown liquid that plays a key role in digestion.
+The gallbladder is a small sac located next to the liver and is used for storing bile, a greenish-brown liquid that plays a key role in digestion.
 When the chemical balance of the bile is upset, small particles begin to accumulate and grow into ‘gallstones’.
 This condition is also known as cholelithiasis.

 This article on gallstones is written by Jackie Griffiths, a freelance journalist who writes health, medical, biological, and pharmaceutical articles for national and international journals, newsletters and web sites.

 Gallstones are small, hard lumps of material composed of cholesterol, calcium carbonate (chalk) and calcium bilirubinate.
-They form in the gallbladdder and come in a variety of shapes and sizes, ranging from fine gravel up to the size of a pea.
+They form in the gallbladder and come in a variety of shapes and sizes, ranging from fine gravel up to the size of a pea.
 Occasionally, however, the gallstones can combine to form a single ‘stone’ that fills the entire gall bladder.